Apply for grants

 Gefion is a powerful compute platform designed for large, at-scale AI and computational workflows using GPUs.
 Familiarity with the NVIDIA software stack and with scaling up your computational workload on GPUs will therefore be a good place to start.

-How much will it cost to access?
+How much will it cost to access the supercomputer?

 The aim is to ensure that all researchers, innovators and companies in Denmark who wish to use the facility will be able to do so, while ensuring that DCAI can meet the centre’s operational costs and the cost of future upgrades.